fborgiani-phdata/core-python-mentoring-program/README.md

-# core-python
+# Core Python
-Repo for exercises to develop fundamental knowledge in the python language
+- Repo for exercises to develop fundamental knowledge in the python language